 Very rare (may affect less than 1 in 10,000 people):

 If you suffer from systemic lupus erythematosus (a disorder of the immune system leading to inflammation and damage to the joints, tendons and organs with symptoms including skin rashes, tiredness, loss of appetite, weight gain and joint pain), this might get worse.

 Cases of photosensitivity reactions (change in skin appearance) after exposure to the sun or artificial UVA have also been reported.

 Some changes may occur in your blood and your doctor may need to give you blood tests to check your condition.
 The following changes in your blood test results may occur:

 Reporting of side effects

-If you get any side effects, talk to your doctor, pharmacist or nurse.
+If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme website: www.mhra.gov.uk/yellowcard in the Google Play or Apple App Store.
+You can also report side effects directly via the Yellow Card Scheme website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.